The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Interventions

 where $\overline{\vec{x}}_{300}, \overline{\vec{x}}_{700}$ are class centroids, and applies the linear intervention::

 with $\alpha = 0.5$ (halfway between 300 and 700).
 This is essentially Contrastive Activation Steering~\citep{rimsky-etal-2024-steering}.

-However, the set $\mathcal{M}_{\mu,100}$ of the preimages to $\mathcal{N}_{\mu,100}$ vary nonlinearly with $\mu$, and the resulting trajectory is curved in activation space (Fig~\ref{fig:steering_primal}A).
+However, the set $\mathcal{M}_{\mu,100}$ of the preimages to $\mathcal{N}_{\mu,100}$ varies nonlinearly with $\mu$, and the resulting trajectory is curved in activation space (Fig~\ref{fig:steering_primal}A).
 Thus, steering linearly towards $\mathcal{M}_{700,100}$ might push activations out of the gaussian manifold, so that when they reach $\mu=500$ their shape departs significantly from that of the normal distribution $\mathcal{N}_{500,100}$.
 This is indeed what we observe experimentally in Fig.~\ref{fig:steering_primal}B, where the linear steering in activation space forms a curve in logit (image) space so that steered activations reaching $\mu=500$ have a large variance (orange curve).
 In contrast, if we parametrize along the prototypes of $\mathcal{M}_{\mu,\sigma_0=100}$ and steer \emph{along the manifold}, we preserve the class-conditioned structure: induced predictions remain close to $\mathcal{N}(\mu, \sigma_0)$ while shifting their mean towards $\mu=500$ (Fig.~\ref{fig:steering_primal}B yellow curve).

-The results above thus offer concrete evidence that linear steering can lead to unexpected and unpredictable behaviors when the underlying geometry is curved, indicating one ought to first characterize the geometry before steering is performed.
+These results thus offer concrete evidence that linear steering can lead to unexpected and unpredictable behaviors when the underlying geometry is curved, indicating one ought to first characterize the geometry before steering is performed.